 - 1. Deposit date and receipt of housing preference form.

 - 2. Hall preference.

 - 3. Roommate preference.

-- Roommate profile.
+- 4. Roommate profile.

-First year students may not have a single room their first semester.
+First year students may not have a single room their first year.
+Room assignments are subject to change until move-in day.